Company Detail

 Read Less

 This vacancy is not eligible for Visa Sponsorship.
-Please do not apply unless you have another means of establishing a right to work, or you are already employed by the NHS and would transfer to the pay point above the base of Band 3.
-There is a permanent contract and a 15-month fixed-term contract available to the successful candidates.
+Please do not apply unless you have another means of establishing a right to work.

 Our three core values are what set us apart.
 They guide and inspire everything we do.
 By being caring, expertly meeting the needs of our patients and our people, and accepting nothing less than the best quality, we can do extraordinary work and help our people to do something extraordinary in their career, too.
 Three small words, one big difference - Caring, Expert and Quality.
 Together we'll save and improve more lives than ever.